zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 // relay.config.js
 module.exports = {
   src: "./src", // Path to the folder containing your Reason files
   schema: "./schema.graphql", // Path to the schema.graphql you've exported from your API.
-Don't know what this is? run `npx get-graphql-schema http://path/to/my/graphql/server > schema.graphql` in your root
+Don't know what this is?
+It's a saved introspection of what your schema looks like.
+You can run `npx get-graphql-schema http://path/to/my/graphql/server > schema.graphql` in your root to generate it
   artifactDirectory: "./src/__generated__" // The directory where all generated files will be emitted };
 ```